 The world will be more digital than physical

 What COVID-19 has done is made plenty of people work from home.
 This has lead to the rise in digital sales as people are scared to put their lives at risk by going out and buying things physically.
 How we buy our things will change because of this virus as stores in the high streets will see fewer customers walk through their doors.
+Online learning is becoming a norm nowadays as people are not allowed to have face to face classess.

 The 2020 coronavirus outbreak has taught world leaders the importance of earlier intervention before things get worse.
 If countries like the UK and the USA acted sooner and implemented their lockdowns within the first few cases, they would have saved so many lives.
 Any future outbreaks that come after COVID-19 will result in countries not taking any chances and implementing lockdown quicker to stop the spread allowing them to save more lives.
 An example has been Los Cabos, Mexico.
 They participated in a quarantine during the bushiest time of the year for them.
 The regions’ main source of income is tourism.
 A careful reopening plan for Cabo starting with the Los Cabos Airport helped reintroduce tourism with safety guiding the way.
 So much that other high-tourism regions are looking at them as an example.